Accelamos vs Karbon. Plus the custom AI alternative neither pitches.

 No slides.
 We walk through PBC chase, tax production hours, and CCH workflow and tell you whether the math favors a commissioned build over Accelamos or Karbon.

-Where Accelamos Vs Karbon loses to a commissioned build.
+Where Accelamos and Karbon lose to a commissioned build.

-The misfit shows up when the operator's workflow is not the horizontal task the product was built around.
-For CPA firms that workflow is some specific combination of PBC reconciliation, tax workflow routing, client-data ingestion, trial-balance reconciliation, 1040 review.
-The product, calibrated against the average customer, will get thirty to forty percent of the way to that workflow before the operator-specific gap opens up: a matter taxonomy the product does not know, a part library the product cannot represent, a carrier pool the product cannot reason about, a dispatch logic the product cannot follow.
+The misfit shows up when the firm's bottleneck is not practice management at all.
+For CPA firms the workflow that matters is some specific combination of PBC reconciliation, tax workflow routing, client-data ingestion, trial-balance reconciliation, 1040 review.
+Both products, calibrated against the average customer, will get thirty to forty percent of the way to that workflow before the operator-specific gap opens up: a matter taxonomy they do not know, a part library they cannot represent, a carrier pool they cannot reason about, a dispatch logic they cannot follow.

 The commissioned build closes that gap by being built on the operator's actual data, inside the operator's actual stack (CCH Axcess, UltraTax CS, ProSystem fx, Lacerte where relevant), with the operator's specific workflow as the calibration target.
 The trade-off is up-front cost (a $45K to $180K fixed fee) versus ongoing SaaS subscription.
 For operators with a known constraint and a five-to-ten-year horizon, the math favors the commission.